To date, the UMass Boston - DF/HCC U54 Partnership has leveraged 35M in external research awards!

-- In the next few years UMass Boston will be pursuing mechanisms to fund the construction of a second Integrative Science Building.
+In the next few years, UMass Boston will be pursuing mechanisms to fund the construction of a second Integrative Science Center.

-- Investigators published over 171 research papers related to partnership projects.
-Publications were done jointly amongst PIs or independently.
+To-date U54 Investigators have published over 206 research papers related to partnership projects.

-Facilitated by the Research Education Core, more than 202 students have participated in and received cancer-related training from the U56 and U54 research projects.
+Facilitated by the Research Education Core, more than 202 students have participated in and received cancer-related training from U56 and U54 research projects.
 More information on Student Training can be found here.